-We will enter into a registration rights agreement with certain of our Existing Holders (the "Registration Rights Agreement") pursuant to which such Existing Holders and their respective affiliates and permitted third-party transferees, will have the right, in certain circumstances, to require us to register their shares of our common stock under the Securities Act for sale into the public markets at any time following the expiration of the -day lock-up period described in "Underwriting."
+We have entered into a registration rights agreement, dated April 17, 2017, with certain of our Existing Holders (the "Registration Rights Agreement") pursuant to which such Existing Holders and their respective affiliates and permitted third-party transferees, will have the right, in certain circumstances, to require us to register their shares of our common stock under the Securities Act for sale into the public markets at any time following the expiration of the -day lock-up period described in "Underwriting."
 Such Existing Holders will also be entitled to piggyback registration rights with respect to any future registration statement that we file for an underwritten public offering of our securities.
 Upon the effectiveness of such a registration statement, all shares covered by the registration statement will be freely transferable.
+See the section titled "Shares Eligible for Future Sale-Registration Rights" for more information regarding these registration rights.